 - Hit the quick release.
 After the float valve has gone down, remove the lid and very carefully stir to fully combine liquid and oatmeal.
 It will continue to thicken as it cools.

 - When the oatmeal looks more like oatmeal, toss in the previously cooked apples and stir until combined.
+Add your favorite toppings and a little more sweetener if you wish.
 Enjoy now or refrigerate for up to 4 days in a sealed container.
 Freeze individual portions for up to 3-4 months in a freezer safe container.

-- To reheat, add a couple tablespoons of water or milk of choice and stir to loosen up the oatmeal.
+- To reheat, add a couple tablespoons of water or milk of choice.
+Microwave on High in 30 second intervals and stir to loosen up the oatmeal.

 I have only tested this recipe with a 6-quart Duo Instant Pot, and the recipe may not work with other Instant Pot sizes.
 Please keep in mind that due to the nature of pressure cooking there may be inconsistencies from small variations in ingredients or altitude.
 Try it and see what works best for you!